siv-the-programmer/Github_add_delete_automation/README.md

 Run the script:

 ./git_menu.sh
-Follow the on-screen menu prompts.
+Follow the on-screen menu instructions.
 ```
-# Requirements:

-Linux or WSL environment

-Bash shell

-Git installed

-Git repository initialized

-Remote origin configured

-# Important Notes
-This script must be run inside a Git repository

-The delete option permanently removes files

-Deleted files cannot be recovered unless restored from Git history

-# Use with caution

-# Example Delete Command Flow
+# Example Workflow
+Add files:

-Select option 2
+Choose option 1

-Enter file or folder name
+Select file number or . for all files

 Enter commit message

+Files are pulled, committed, and pushed

+Delete files:

+Choose option 2

+Enter file or directory name

+Enter commit message

 Type the confirmation phrase

-Changes are committed and pushed
+Deletion is committed and pushed

+# Important Notes
+This script must be run from inside a Git repository

+Deleted files are removed locally and remotely

+Deleted content can only be restored from Git history

+Do not run this script as root

+Avoid using wildcards such as * or /

 # Security
-Do not run this script as root.

-Do not use wildcards such as * or /.

-Always double-check the target path before confirming deletion.
+Do not commit the following files to GitHub:

+~/.aws/credentials

+.env files

+private keys (*.pem, *.key)

+Always use a .gitignore file.

 # Future Improvements
-Implement git_add automation

-Branch auto-detection

-Commit message prompts

-GitHub-only deletion using git rm --cached
+GitHub-only deletion mode (git rm --cached)

+File picker with directory preview

 Colored menu output

+Commit history viewer

 Logging support

+Multi-branch selection

 # Disclaimer
-This script performs real Git operations.
+This script executes real Git commands.

-Once pushed, changes affect the remote repository immediately.
+Once changes are pushed, they immediately affect the remote repository.

 Use responsibly.